openmsi/openmsipython/README.md

 1. Changing the maximum number of parallel threads allowed to run at a time: add the `--n_threads [threads]` argument where `[threads]` is the desired number of parallel threads to use (and, also, the number of consumers to allow in the group).
 The default is 5 threads/consumers; increasing this number may give Kafka warnings or errors intermittently as the consumer group is rebalanced.
 1. Changing how often the "still alive" character is printed to the console: add the `--update_seconds [seconds]` argument where `[seconds]` is the number of seconds to wait between printing the character to the console from the main thread (the default is 30 seconds).
 Giving -1 for this argument disables printing the "still alive" character entirely.

+## Automatic code tests
+There are several tests for the codebase already written (and more are being added over time).
+If you're editing the code, you can make sure it doesn't break anything currently being tested by running `python test/run_all_tests.py` from just inside the directory of the repo.
+If you'd like to add more tests, you can include any classes that extend `unittest.TestCase` in the `test/unittests` subdirectory, and call their files anything that starts with `test`, and the `run_all_tests.py` script will run them automatically. `run_all_tests.py` needs `pyflakes` installed, which you can get right from this repo by running `pip install . [test]` (with or without the `--editable` or `-e` flag(s)).

 ## To-do list

 The following items are currently planned to be implemented ASAP: